seandstewart/typical/docs/benchmarks.md

 ### Serialization & Validation

+> Typical is consistently 3-4x faster than the nearest alternative when serializing
+> data to JSON, and requires no additional configuration of your JSON library to
+> dump your models.

 *It should be noted that at the time of this writing, both Pydantic and Marshmallow will passively allow or ignore